pcubillos/pyratbay/docs/tutorial.rst

   # Preamble
   # --------
   # To correctly execute this script, set the correct path to the source
   # code.
-The paths are given as if the Python session runs from a
+The path is given as if the Python session runs from a
-  # 'run/' folder at the same level than the repository folder, as in:
+  # 'run_tutorial/' folder at the same level than the repository, i.e.:
   #    rootdir/
   #    |-- pyratbay/
-  #    `-- run/
+  #    `-- run_tutorial/
-  #  Alternatively, set pbpath to the appropriate path.
+  #  Alternatively, set the appropriate path in sys.path.append().

   import sys, os
+  import matplotlib
   import numpy as np
-  import matplotlib.pyplot as plt
+  import matplotlib.pyplot as plt plt.ion()
-  # This line allows you to keep a plotting window open:
-  plt.ion()

-  # Set the path to the pyratbay dir:
+  # Edit the path to the Pyrat-Bay package if necessary:
-  pbpath = "../pyratbay"

-  # Import the Pyrat Bay package:
-  sys.path.append(pbpath)
+  sys.path.append("../pyratbay")
   import pyratbay as pb

 Before executing the tutorial runs, copy the configuration files into